direct-phonology/dphon/README.md

 ## methodology

-matching sequences are determined by a "dictionary" file that represents a particular reconstruction of old chinese phonology (you can see some examples in the `dphon/data/` folder). these data structures perform grapheme-to-phoneme conversion, yielding an associated sound for each character:
+matching sequences are determined by a "dictionary" file that represents a particular reconstruction of old chinese phonology. these data structures perform grapheme-to-phoneme conversion, yielding the associated sound for each character:

 ```
 "埃": "qˤə"